 - Overall Notes: Starkey Genesis AI is broadly considered the best for custom mold hearing aids.
 If you want a custom mold, and lead an active lifestyle, this product is a great choice.

-- Price: The national average price for Starkey Evolv Custom hearing aids is $6,443 per pair.
+- Price: The national average price for Starkey Genesis Custom hearing aids is $6,443 per pair.
 Our research indicates that you can get Starkey Custom devices for as low as $3,198 for a pair.
 Click here for more on prices.

 - Features: Full range of styles and features including Bluetooth, rechargeability, and fitness tracking for larger devices.